eclipse-sumo/sumo/docs/web/docs/Simulation/Output/RawDump.md

 The network dump is a xml-file containing for each time step every edge of the network with every lane of this edge with all vehicles on this lane.
-For each vehicle, its name, speed and position on its respecitve lane are written.
+For each vehicle, its name, speed and position on its respective lane are written.
 A raw dump-file looks like this:

 ```